amadeus/animator/README.md

     console.log('This method will be fired at the end of the tween');
 });

-// This will force the animation to wait 300ms before triggering
-// the next animation in the queue queue.addDelay(300);
+// This will force the animation to wait 300ms after the animation above queue.addDelay(300);

-// This animation will take place after the one before it queue.addTween('element-id', 300, {
+// This tween will take place after the 300ms delay above queue.addTween('element-id', 300, {
     opacity: 1,
     transform: {